Hymers College: Primary education

-The school includes Hymers Hessle Mount, which accepts pupils from Pre-School to Year 2, as well as a Junior School, which accepts pupils into Years 3, 4, 5 and 6.
+The infant school accepts pupils from Pre-School to Year 2, and the junior school takes pupils into Years 3, 4, 5 and 6.
 For entry from Year 3 upwards, all pupils must sit an entrance assessment.
-There is a system of academic tracking, so that pupils attending Hymers Hessle Mount do not need to take the entrance exam for entry to the Junior School.
+There is a system of academic tracking, so that pupils attending the infant school do not need to take the entrance exam for entry to the junior school.
 Usually, there are just over 200 pupils in all three years of the Junior School (228 in the 2008 ISI report).

 In 2003, construction of a new Junior School building was completed, to replace an older building that has since been demolished.
 The previous Associate School, Hessle Mount, officially became part of Hymers College in September 2022, renaming to Hymers Hessle Mount.
+The pupils and staff were relocated from the buildings in Hessle to the school’s junior school on the main site in September 2025.

 All children are sorted into one of the following four houses: Brandesburton, Gore, Holderness, and Trinity.